 3. Adobe Acrobat - Another program that gets more bloat with

-.
+each release.
 To be sure, a speedup application exists.
 However,

 why even use it when you can get all the features in a 1.6mb Foxit file?